 Kernel for Exchange Server is an EDB recovery tool which eradicates the corruption from the Exchange database (.edb) and restores the complete data in its original form.
 Here is the brief step-by-step procedure to use the software –

-After getting complete information about Exchange server corruption and various recovery methods, you can choose a proper method in case of Exchange Server disaster.
+After getting complete information about Exchange Server corruption and various recovery methods, you can choose a proper method in case of Exchange Server disaster for any version of Exchange Server 2019, 2016, 2013, 2010 & other (previous versions).
 But if you want to get your data back in the minimum time and with complete health, then you should go for Kernel for Exchange Server Recovery tool.
 It accepts EDB file as the source and saves the recovered mailboxes EDB to PST files, live Exchange, Outlook, Office 365, and Public Folder.